evgenyneu/Cephalopod/README.md

 ## Usage

-The following example shows how to play a [squid.mp3](https://github.com/evgenyneu/Cephalopod/raw/master/Demo-iOS/Sounds/squid.mp3) file with a fade in effect.
+The following example shows how to play an mp3 file with a fade in effect.

 ```Swift
 var playerInstance: AVAudioPlayer?